-Indeed, cross-talker variation in sibilant realization in part reflects anatomical and physiological differences, including the shape and size of the palate, tongue, teeth, lung capacity, and airflow regulation.
+and airflow regulation.
 However, talker variation is not wholly reducible to such anatomical and physiological differences.
-For example, a significantly lower mean spectral CENTER OF GRAVITY (COG) was observed for Canadian English [s] (Heffernan 2004) and American English [s] (Li et al. 2007) relative to Japanese [s], and additional differences were observed in the dynamic trajectory of [s] COG between English and Japanese (Reidy 2016).
+For example, a significantly lower mean spectral center of gravity (COG) was observed for Canadian English [s] (Heffernan 2004) and American English [s] (Li et al. 2007) relative to Japanese [s], and additional differences were observed in the dynamic trajectory of [s] COG between English and Japanese (Reidy 2016).
 Fuchs and Toda (2010) also identified significant differences between English and German [s] in its acoustic and articulatory instantiation.
-While the physical morphology of speakers could differ in minor ways across language populations (Fuchs & Toda 2010, Dediu et al. 2019), such acoustic differences more likely reflect crosslinguistic variation in the phonetic targets for sibilant place (e.g. the constriction location, degree of constriction, and these target dynamics) because they are larger than would be expected due to anatomical differences alone (Gordon et al. 2002, Fuchs & Toda 2010).
+While the physical morphology of speakers could differ in minor ways across language populations (Fuchs and Toda 2010; Dediu et al. 2019), such acoustic differences more likely reflect cross-linguistic variation in the phonetic targets for sibilant place (e.g. the constriction location, degree of constriction, and these target dynamics) because they are larger than would be expected due to anatomical differences alone (Gordon et al. 2002; Fuchs and Toda 2010).

 Additional evidence for talker-specific control in the phonetic realization of sibilants comes from sociophonetics.
-Within a language, sibilants vary according to sociolinguistic variables such as gender (American English: Strand & Johnson 1996, Flipsen et al. 1999, Podesva & Van Hofwegen 2014; Canadian English: Heffernan 2004; Glaswegian English: Stuart-Smith et al. 2003; British English: Levon & Holmes-Elliot 2013; mixed Australian, North American, and UK talkers: Fuchs & Toda 2010), sexual orientation (Linville 1998), age (Stuart-Smith et al. 2003, Podesva & Van Hofwegen 2014), socioeconomic class (Stuart-Smith et al. 2003), and region (Podesva & Van Hofwegen 2014).
+Within a language, sibilants vary according to sociolinguistic variables such as gender (American English: Strand and Johnson 1996; Flipsen et al. 1999; Podesva and Van Hofwegen 2014; Canadian English: Heffernan 2004; Glaswegian English: Stuart-Smith et al. 2003; British English: Levon and Holmes-Elliot 2013; mixed Australian, North American, and UK talkers: Fuchs and Toda 2010), sexual orientation (Linville 1998), age (Stuart-Smith et al. 2003; Podesva and Van Hofwegen 2014), socioeconomic class (Stuart-Smith et al. 2003), and region (Podesva and Van Hofwegen 2014).
 Again, these phonetic differences could arise from population-level differences in speaker anatomy; however, it is more likely that the precise articulation of [s] conveys the talker-specific expression of a sociolinguistic variable.